FigueredoMatheus/loomi_challenge/README.md

-# Loomi Challenge
+# Loomi Challenge - Movie Streaming App

-A Flutter Android Aplication!
+This project is a movie streaming application developed in Flutter (version 19.6) as part of a challenge for a job application.
+The app provides various features, from authentication to viewing and rating movies.

 ### Prerequisites